rkbennett/od_import/README.md

 * `type` (one of dir, git, git_zip, or git_api; currently defaults to dir)
 * `api_key` (only used for git, git_zip, and git_api types)
 * `git` (only accepts `git`, `gitlab`, and `github` currently; only used for git_zip and git_api types)
+* `package` (only used for pypi, can be a str of the package name, a dict of the package name and release or a list of package dicts)

 #### SMB